 Document Precis Hartfield Park Declared Rare Fauna Sites (source: City of Kalamunda Dated 25 th Sept 2019) The plan identified below identifies the sites of rare fauna within Hartfield Park.
-It is to be noted that these are principally located around Reid Oval and located adjacent to the 1 st Forrestfield Scouts Building: Disclaimer: The City of Kalamunda accepts no responsibility for the accuracy of this image or the results of any accions taken when using this image.
-Based on information provided by and with the permission of the Western Australian Land Information Authority.
-6: Landgate (2017) Scale: 1:4810 State and National Guide elines, Plans and Strategies Strategic Directions for the Western Australian Sport and Recreation Industry 2016-2020 (Department of Sport and Recreation) The document provides vision and direction for Western Australia's Sport and Recreation Industry.
+It is to be noted that these are principally located around Reid Oval and located adjacent to the 1 st orrestfield Scouts Building.
+State and National Guide ellines, Plans and Strategies Strategic Directions for the Western Australian Sport and Recreation Industry 2016-2020 (Department of Sport and Recreation) The document provides vision and direction for Western Australia's Sport and Recreation Industry.
 The following key challenges relevant to the development of Sporting Space are: Public Open Space and Urban Form: Urban parklands and green spaces for sport and active recreation are integral components of urban infrastructure and make a significant contribution to community health and wellbeing.
 To deliver public open space which meets the needs of communities into the future we must be efficient with resources, focus on the function of sites, provide equitable access to facilities and secure strategically important regional scale spaces.
 Commercialisation: A small number of high-profile sports with significant participation bases and integrated competition structures now have robust commercially oriented business models, while community-based sport and recreation organisations are increasingly reliant on public investment for their survival.
 Public investment in sport and recreation organisations should factor in the capacity of these organisations to source commercial revenue.

-Document Precis Financial [Un]Certainty: The sport and recreation industry must optimise the value derived from public and private funding in tight fiscal circumstances.
+Document Precis • Financial [Un]Certainty: The sport and recreation industry must optimise the value derived from public and private funding in tight fiscal circumstances.
 Sport and recreation stakeholders must be strong advocates for the many benefits that are enabled by continued investment.
 Life Course and Life Stage Participation: The achievement of improved participation rates in sport and recreation, and more broadly active lifestyles, will require innovative responses to the life course and life stage circumstances of Western Australians.
 A combination of expanding pioneering initiatives and adapting successful concepts from other jurisdictions can stimulate healthier and socially beneficial outcomes for our community.
-Classification framework for public open space Within the Classification Framework for Public Open Space, different types of POS infrastructure are categorised by primary function: Recreation, Sport and Nature Space; and by expected catchment: Local, Neighbourhood, District or Regional Oper Space.
+Classification framework for public open space Within the Classification Framework for Public Open Space, different types of POS infrastructure are categorised by primary function: Recreation, Sport and Nature Space; and by expected catchment: Local, Neighbourhood, District or Regional Open Space.
 (Department of Sport Descriptions of primary function comprise: and Recreation) 2013 Recreation space: Provides a setting for informal play and physical activity, relaxation and social interaction.
 Includes open parkland and gardens, community gardens, corridor links, amenity spaces, community use facilities, civic commons or squares.
 Sport space: Provides a setting for formal structured sporting activities.
 Includes playing surfaces, buffer zones and supporting infrastructure such as clubrooms.
 Nature space: Provides a setting where people can enjoy nearby nature.
 Includes sites managed to encourage recreational access while protecting local ecological and biodiversity values.
-Catchment category descriptions are based on expected purpose, typical size and how far a user might travel from their home to visit parkland, and include: Local Open Space: Usually, small parklands that service the recreation needs of nearby residents.
-0.4ha to 1ha in size and within 400 metres or a five minute walk.
+Catchment category descriptions are based on expected purpose, typical size and how far a user might travel from their home to visit parkland, and include: Local Open Space: Usually, small parklands that service the recreation needs of nearby residents. • 0.4ha to 1ha in size and within 400 metres or a five minute walk.
 Neighbourhood Open Space: Usually provide a variety of features and facilities with opportunities to socialise.
 1ha to 5ha in size and within 800 metres or a 10-minute walk.